Attitudes about suicidal ideation

 [Update: I still won't call myself 'autistic', after a psychiatrist has since formally diagnosed me with pervasive developmental disorder - not otherwise specified, PDD-NOS, with clinically significant autism spectrum features since childhood (including mutism).
 PDD-NOS is still a current diagnosis in New Zealand.]

 Four accounts (including some of the above) also left malicious fake reviews on my memoir.
 Amazon has removed one so far.
 I have been called lots of names and lied about again and again.
 I was admitted to hospital for tests for suspected heart attack from the cyberbullying after being referred to the crisis team.
 Doctors said it was PTSD and anxiety constantly activated from the stress.

 I was going to cover their names but decided not to.
 About a month ago, I decided I would no longer shield those who are abusive to me.

 This is the attitude towards someone in distress because of their identity politics (neurodiversity, gender ideology).
 They have labelled me ableist and transphobic to try to justify their abuse.
 These accounts project onto vulnerable people and have been very stigmatising about my mental health struggles.

 I don't tell anyone most of the time I am in distress.
 I fight it alone because of shitty attitudes like this.
 This is a disgusting way to treat a vulnerable person.
 I have many other screenshots of the abuse.

 I recorded a video a while back about reasons for suicide.
 Based on how I had felt when I had severe suicidal ideation.
-I don't think I can make further videos as the cyberbullying from the above accounts plus many others as a mob have been too detrimental for my health.
+The bullying has been detrimental for my health.
+I don't want pity.
+I never accepted donations for the years I volunteered my time and energy advocating for the vulnerable, as a vulnerable person.
 I will be leaving hundreds of videos I made up on Bipolar Courage on You Tube as a resource.